 This stunning plaque is by a Greek artist and enamellist, of Russian descent, Milon Michael Andreewitch (1879-unknown).

-This enamel is of Isabella d’Este Gonzaga Duchess of Mantua after a 1490 painting by Ambrogio de Predis and Leonardo da Vinci.
-Isabella was one of the leading women of the Italian Renaissance and a major cultural and political figure.
+This enamel is believed to be of of Beatrice d’Este, (possibly her sister of Isabella d’Este Gonzaga Duchess of Mantua) after a 1490 painting by Ambrogio de Predis.
+Beatrice and Isabella were two of the leading women of the Italian Renaissance and major cultural and political figures.